Overview of restrictions on repossession

 The repossession process

-The Credit Contracts and Consumer Finance Act describes the process that the lender and repossession agents must follow when taking property from you.
+The CCCF Act describes the process that the lender (and the agent the lender uses to do the repossession) must follow when taking property from you.
 There are specific rules dealing with what has to happen before, during and after the repossession.

 Before the repossession: Requirement for warning notice